EEA and Swiss Nationals/BrexitThe UK left the European Union on 31 January 2020.

 Your pre-settled status will allow you to live, work, and study in the UK without restriction.

-You must apply for pre-settled status before 30 June 2021.
+You must have applied for pre-settled status before 30 June 2021.

 You will be eligible to apply to stay in the UK indefinitely (known as settled status) if you had been living in the UK prior to 31 December 2020, and you have now been living here continuously for 5 years.
 If, during the relative 5-year period, you have had absences from the UK of up to 6 months, or one period of up to 12 months in specific circumstances including serious illness or study, you can still apply for the scheme.

-You must apply to the EU Settlement Scheme before 30 June 2021.
+You must have applied to the EU Settlement Scheme before 30 June 2021.

 Applying for the EU Settlement Scheme (EUSS)